velvia/presentations/2015-breakthrough-olap-cass-spark/olap-cass-spark.md

 ## Where FiloDB Fits In

-- Use regular C* denormalized tables for predictable low-latency queries
+- Use regular C* denormalized tables for OLTP and single-key lookups
 - Use FiloDB for the remaining ad-hoc or more complex analytical queries
 - Simplify your analytics infrastructure!
     - No need to export to Hadoop/Parquet/data warehouse.
 Use Spark and C* for both OLAP and OLTP!